 Really, the term ‘recharging’ for air conditioning units does not make a lot of sense.
 The air conditioning unit is not a battery, rather, it is a large container.
 The refrigerant pulls heat out of the air, and then transports that heat through the system.
 Topping up the refrigerant simply means refilling the refrigerant so there is enough in the system to get the job done.

 The process will depend on the type of system, usually, the air conditioning technician will do the following:

 - Check air filters, pipes and other parts.

 - Check the fluid levels of the refrigerant

 - Confirm the type of refrigerant, and the desired level for the system in question

 If there is an issue with the refrigerant levels in the unit, then the technician will take some time to identify why the refrigerant levels are low.
-If there is a leak, then it could be worthwhile to replace the leaking components and do a full recharge.
+If there is an aircon gas leak, then it could be worthwhile to replace the leaking components and do a full recharge.